pi-hole/docker-pi-hole/README.md

 * Port conflicts?
 Stop your server's existing DNS / Web services.
   * Don't forget to stop your services from auto-starting again after you reboot
   * Ubuntu users see below for more detailed information
-* Port 80 is highly recommended because if you have another site/service using port 80 by default then the ads may not transform into blank ads correctly.
-To make sure docker-pi-hole plays nicely with an existing webserver you run you'll probably need a reverse proxy webserver config if you don't have one already.
-Pi-hole must be the default web app on the proxy e.g. if you go to your host by IP instead of domain then Pi-hole is served out instead of any other sites hosted by the proxy.
-This is the '[default_server](http://nginx.org/en/docs/http/ngx_http_core_module.html#listen)' in nginx or ['_default_' virtual host](https://httpd.apache.org/docs/2.4/vhosts/examples.html#default) in Apache and is taken advantage of so any undefined ad domain can be directed to your webserver and get a 'blocked' response instead of ads.
-  * You can still map other ports to Pi-hole port 80 using docker's port forwarding like this `-p 8080:80`, but again the ads won't render properly.
-Changing the inner port 80 shouldn't be required unless you run docker host networking mode.
+* You can map other ports to Pi-hole port 80 using docker's port forwarding like this `-p 8080:80` if you are using the default blocking mode.
+If you are using the legacy IP blocking mode, you should not remap this port.
   * [Here is an example of running with jwilder/proxy](https://github.com/pi-hole/docker-pi-hole/blob/master/docker-compose-jwilder-proxy.yml) (an nginx auto-configuring docker reverse proxy for docker) on my port 80 with Pi-hole on another port.
 Pi-hole needs to be `DEFAULT_HOST` env in jwilder/proxy and you need to set the matching `VIRTUAL_HOST` for the Pi-hole's container.
 Please read jwilder/proxy readme for more info if you have trouble.

 ### Installing on Ubuntu